danburzo/lathe/README.md

 ### Static assets bundling

 This theme is set up to process CSS, JavaScript, and other static assets with [Parcel](https://parceljs.org/).
-You'll need to have Node and Yarn installed to use static assets bundling.
-Run `yarn` in your theme folder to install all the dependencies.
+You'll need to have Node and npm installed to use static assets bundling.
+Run `npm install` in your theme folder to install all the dependencies.

 #### npm scripts

 There are a couple of scripts available:

--   `yarn start` — builds the assets in development mode and watches for changes
+-   `npm run start` — builds the assets in development mode and watches for changes
--   `yarn build` — builds the assets for production
+-   `npm run build` — builds the assets for production

 > The bundles are _automatically_ generated in the `static/dist` folder.
 If you change these files by hand, they risk being overwritten!